mit-rss/racecar_docker/README.md

 This lab is split into 3 parts:

-- **Base Installation:** Installing and setting up the MIT Racecar Docker image in this repository is essential for this class, and is a prerequisite to completing the subsequent sections of this lab.
+- **Base Installation:** Go through the [Installation](https://github.com/mit-rss/racecar_docker#installation) and [Using the Docker Container](https://github.com/mit-rss/racecar_docker#using-the-docker-container) sections of this README.
+Setting up the MIT Racecar Docker image is essential for this class, and is a prerequisite to completing the subsequent sections of this lab.
 - **[Lab 1A](https://github.com/mit-rss/intro_to_linux/tree/master):** Introduction to Linux, as it is the operating system we will be using in the docker container and on the racecars.
 - **[Lab 1B](https://github.com/mit-rss/intro_to_git/tree/master):** Introduction to Git for version control and working on code as a team.